mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 projection | document | Optional.
 The projection specification to determine which fields to includein the returned documents. skip | Positive integer | Optional.
 Number of documents to skip.
 Defaults to 0. limit | Non-negative integer | Optional.
 The maximum number of documents to return.
 If unspecified, then defaults to no limit.
 A limit of 0 is equivalent to setting no limit. batchSize | Non-negative integer | Optional.
 The number of documents to return in the first batch.
 Defaults to 101.
+A batchSize of 0 means that the cursor will be established, but no documents will be returned in the first batch. singleBatch | boolean | Optional.
+Determines whether to close the cursor after the first batch.
+Defaults to false.

 All other fields are ignored.